Matthes-Baer/Blenumentation/README.md

 # Blenumentation

-## A Personal Blender Documentation
+A personal Blender documentation that served the purpose of learning to work with the Svelte Kit framework.

 [Deployment via Vercel](https://blenumentation.vercel.app/)